mriechmanbennett/queueb/README.md

 Add the bot to your server, and give it a role restricting it to just your 10s channel to avoid a lot of spam.

 Feel free to email me with any questions you may have.

+This code is aggressively bad, I apologize in advance